Skip to content

 • Use the step ladder to avoid falling

-Areas that have too many workers present at one time is a hazard.
-Only the designated workers who have a job to complete at that time should be present.
-This will help cut down on injuries and fatalities while working.
+Areas that have too many workers present at one time are dangerous.
+Only the designated workers who have a job to complete at that time should be present in the work area.
+This will help reduce the risk of injuries and fatalities while working.

 • Wear harnesses